 In November 2020, author, journalist, and educator Wilbert (Wil) Sostre Maldonado released the second Spanish edition of “Boricua Jazz: La Historia del Jazz Puertorriqueño · Desde Rafael Hernández a Miguel Zenón.”

-Maldonado was introduced to jazz among other genres when he studied music and guitar in high school.
-The seed for “Boricua Jazz” was planted in 2005, when Maldonado wrote reviews for physical and web-based publications such as Jazz Times, Jazz Inside Magazine, and Latin Jazz Network, and realized there were few publications that contained credible information about Puerto Rican artists.
+Maldonado was introduced to jazz and other genres when he studied music and guitar in high school.
+The seed for “Boricua Jazz” was planted in 2005, when he wrote reviews for physical and web-based publications such as Jazz Times, Jazz Inside Magazine, and Latin Jazz Network, and realized there were few publications that contained credible information about Puerto Rican artists.
 Using existing biographical data, interviews, requests for information, books, magazines, articles, and websites, and drawing on his participation in the island’s music scene, Maldonado created “Boricua Jazz” (2019).

 Chapter 1: Shines a light on jazz in New Orleans (the cradle of jazz), blues, ragtime, black military bands, Billie Holliday, Buddy Bolden, Jelly Roll Morton, Louis Armstrong, and Sidney Bechet, among others.
 The chapter also includes an excellent selection of early jazz recordings (1940-1960).